zodmaner/trivial-mmap/README.md

 ## Limitations

-* Currently, the library only supports reading data from memory-mapped files.
+* Currently the library only supports reading data from memory-mapped files.
+* The library only supports Linux.
+It may work on MacOS, but definitely not on Windows.

 ## Author & Maintainer